IrisVR Prospect is shutting down.

 Resolve can help preserve your VR workflows.
 From now until Sept.
 30, get up to 5 free Quest headsets when you sign up for a team package.

 IrisVR launched in 2014 and built Prospect into one of the leading VR design-review tools in AEC.
-Resolve's founders, Angel Say and Russell Varriale, competed alongside IrisVR's Shane Scranton and Nate Beatty for years, both teams based in New York and pushing the same category forward.
+Resolve’s founders, Angel Say and Russell Varriale, spent years building in the same category as IrisVR’s Shane Scranton and Nate Beatty.

 Migration plan for Prospect, step by step